 Additionally, members of the Church have the opportunity to declare their faith in front of the local congregation if they wish, a practice called “bearing one’s testimony.” ()

 Christ Himself taught the sacredness of personal sacrifice when He was on the earth.

 Because the LDS Church has no paid clergy, members of the Church voluntarily accept various Church responsibilities, called “callings.”
-In fulfilling their callings, Mormons serve both God and their fellow men.
-This service brings spiritual strength and helps Mormons feel that they are a part, however small, of God’s great latter-day work.
+In fulfilling our callings, we serve both God and our fellow men.
+This service brings spiritual strength and helps us feel that we are a part, however small, of God’s great latter-day work.
 As we serve God and His children, our love for them grows in ways that would not be possible if we stayed home every Sunday.

 While God can certainly communicate with us directly, He often chooses to teach us through others.
-By attending Church regularly, Mormons benefit from the insights, understanding, and feelings of their fellow Church members.
-Additionally, the sense of community that comes from frequent attendence often helps members maintain their faith in difficult times.
+By attending Church regularly, we benefit from the insights, understanding, and feelings of our fellow Church members.
+Additionally, the sense of community that comes from frequent attendance often helps members maintain their faith in difficult times.

 The constant rush of modern life can often cloud our minds with mundane worries, causing us to loose our focus on Christ and His gospel.
 While members of the Church are encouraged to reserve time for prayer and scripture study at home, weekly Church meetings are also critical in reminding us of what’s really important in life.

 A group of LDS women gather for a service project.